QuickBooks Blog

 Winner: ACH transfer

 ACH payments are considered the more secure payment option for senders since Nacha oversees the ACH Network to ensure safety.
-If there’s an error or mistake with the money transfer, there are ways to reverse the payment.
+There are ways to reverse the payment if there’s an error or mistake with the money transfer.

-While there have been scams associated with ACH payments, the transfers typically require you to enter a significant amount of bank account information, which makes them a more secure money transfer option.
+While there have been scams and business fraud associated with ACH payments, the transfers typically require you to enter a significant amount of bank account information, which makes them a more secure money transfer option.

-Wire transfer is a less secure system for money senders.
-Wire transfers are fairly instant and once processed, cannot be reversed.
-If your money is transferred in error or as a result of fraud, it’s almost impossible to get back.
+Wire transfers are a less secure system for money senders.
+Wire transfers are relatively instant and cannot be reversed once processed.
+If your money is transferred in error or due to fraud, it’s almost impossible to get back.

 Which one is better for your business?

-While there are certainly pros and cons of each method of fund transfer, there are only a few scenarios in which a wire transfer will be the better payment option for your needs.
+While there are pros and cons for each payment method, there are only a few scenarios in which a wire transfer will be the better payment option for your needs.

-The majority of businesses use ACH payments, as this type of money transfer is considerably less expensive while offering more security.
+Most small businesses use ACH payments because this type of money transfer is considerably less expensive and offers more security.
 Unless you need your money to arrive that same day, ACH payments are a great option.

-In the event that you do need to send money for same-day delivery or you need to send money internationally, wire transfers may be your best bet.
+If you need to send money for same-day delivery or to send money internationally, wire transfers may be your best bet.
 However, always be sure to verify the legitimacy of your recipient.

 You can also use a combination of both methods in your business.
-For example, you might use ACH transfers for recurring payments, payroll, and business-to-business transfers and use wire transfers for large sums of money, one-off payments, and down payments.
+For example, you might use ACH transfers for recurring payments, payroll, and business-to-business transfers.
+You might use wire transfers for one-off payments, down payments, and large sums of money.

-Choosing between ACH vs. wire transfers for your business will depend on what you want to accomplish.
-If you’re looking for flexible payment options, with QuickBooks Payments, you can accept a variety of payment types, including debit cards, credit cards, ACH payments, and eChecks
+Choosing between ACH vs. wire transfers for your business will depend on your goal.
+If you’re looking for flexible payment options, QuickBooks Payments can accept various payment types, including debit cards, credit cards, ACH payments, and eChecks.

 *We provide third-party links as a convenience and for informational purposes only.
 Intuit does not endorse or approve these products and services, or the opinions of these corporations or organizations or individuals.
 Intuit accepts no responsibility for the accuracy, legality, or content on these sites.*